 Do I need any special training, courses, etc. in order to apply for the position of call taker?

-You require current certification (as of the day that you apply) in CPR (Level “C”) and Standard First Aid.
+You require current certification (as of the day that you apply and onward): Standard First Aid (mandatory) and CPR (Level “C”) within the last year.

 A recognized Emergency Telecommunicator’s course, although not required, would also be considered a valuable asset.
 Several community colleges in the GTA such as Humber College, Durham College, and Seneca College offer these programs.